FishRaposo/WCP-Compliance-Agent/CONSULTING.md

 The WCP Compliance Agent (Phases 0-2) is open source and MIT licensed.
 You can use it, modify it, and deploy the core validation system yourself.

-**Phases 3+ are enterprise-only:** Advanced validation, multi-jurisdiction support, production hardening, and custom integrations are not open source.
+**Phases 3+ are enterprise-only:** Advanced authority systems, production hardening, and enterprise integrations are not open source.

-Enterprise deployments with tailored rules, integrations, and production support are available through consulting engagements.
+Enterprise deployments with operational authority, risk control, and production support are available through consulting engagements.

 ---

 ## Service Tiers

-### 🔧 Tier 1: Custom Implementation
+### 🔧 Tier 1: Enterprise Authority Systems
 **Price Range:** $5,000 - $12,000

 **What you get:**
-- Custom compliance rule engines for your jurisdiction/industry
+- Enterprise-grade authority and risk control systems
-- Integration with existing payroll/HR/ERP systems
+- Production deployment with operational guarantees
-- Validation layers tailored to your data structure
+- Custom validation frameworks
-- Production deployment and hardening
+- Audit-grade compliance reporting
 - 30 days post-launch support

-**Best for:** Companies with compliance requirements beyond federal WCP or operating in specialized industries
+**Best for:** Organizations requiring production compliance systems with audit guarantees

 **Timeline:** 3-5 weeks